-Back in the days of the Roman Empire, there was a substance used to cure health problems ranging from respiratory troubles to hysteria.
+Back in the days of the Roman Empire, there was a substance used to naturally cure health problems ranging from respiratory troubles to hysteria.
 Today, it’s still used in modern herbalism for treating hysteria, some nervous conditions, as well as bronchitis, asthma and whooping cough.
-It’s called asafoetida, and it’s an antispasmodic, carminative, expectorant, natural laxative and sedative.
-(1)
+It’s called asafoetida, and there’s some evidence it acts as an antispasmodic, expectorant, natural laxative, digestive aid and sedative.

 What Is Asafoetida?

-What is asafoetida exactly?
-It’s a hard, resinous gum derived from a perennial fennel plant that’s grayish-white when fresh but darkens with age to yellow, red and eventually brown.
-Asafoetida comes from the dried sap extracted from the stem and roots of a plant species that belongs to the carrot family and is used as a spice.
+Asafoetida (pronounced as-uh-fet-i-duh) is defined as a hard, resinous gum derived from a perennial fennel plant with the species name Ferula asafoetida.
+When used as a spice — mostly commonly in Iranian and Indian cooking — it’s made from dried sap extracted from the stem and roots of a plant species that belongs to the carrot family.

 1. Asthma Relief